ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 `provider eos-native` is required to serve gNMI subscription requests to EOS native paths.
 So, using the above configuration, a gNMI client can subscribes to both OpenConfig paths and native paths.

-# Configure Telegraf
+# Telegraf configuration file

-We will use the Telegraf configuration file [telegraf.conf](telegraf.conf).
+Here's a Telegraf configuration file example [telegraf.conf](telegraf.conf).
 It uses:
  - a gNMI input plugin configured to subscribe to OpenConfig and native paths
  - the influxDB output plugin